-Have you ever wondered what this equipment is and why we use it to verify hearing aid fittings at Marin Hearing Center?
+Why we use Real Ear Measurements to verify hearing aid fittings at Marin Hearing Center?

-Answer: It’s a Real Ear measurement (REM) system that positively affects patients’ benefit with hearing devices.
+Real Ear measurements (REM) positively affects patients’ benefit with hearing devices.
 We use it during our hearing aid fittings because we want you to achieve the best fit and experience with your hearing devices.

 When you’re fitted with hearing aids, one of the many ways your audiologist may ensure your hearing aids perform properly is by conducting a test called Real Ear Measurement (REM).
 REM is one of the most valuable tools audiologists have at their disposal.
 It allows for a more precise, personalized fitting, based on the exact acoustic properties of your ears.
 In this post we’ll examine what REM is, the benefits of REM, and why it’s important to have REM performed when being fit with hearing aids.